shortrib-labs/talos-cluster/README.md

-# vSphere kURL Cluster
+# vSphere k0s Cluster

-Easily create a Kubernetes cluster on vSphere using [kURL](https://kurl.sh) and [Terraform](https://terraform.io)
+Easily create a Kubernetes cluster on vSphere using [k0s](https://k0sproject.io) and [Terraform](https://terraform.io)

 ## Goals and Audience

-I created this project as a simple way to spin up a single-node cluster on my home lab so that I could play with [KOTS](https://kots.io).
+I created this project as a simple way to spin up a single-node kURL cluster on my home lab so that I could play with [KOTS](https://kots.io).
-As I worked with it, I realized I could use to create multi-node clusters or to install KOTS software using an embedded clusters.
+As I worked with it, I realized I could use to create multi-node clusters.
+Then I learned about k0s and decided to see if I could adapt what I was doing to building k0s clusters.

 The initial audience was me and my peers at Replicated, but I think anyone working needing small clusters in a Lab environment could find